Malcolm Marshall

 Malcolm Denzil Marshall (18 April 1958 – 4 November 1999) was a Barbadian cricketer.
 Primarily a fast bowler, Marshall is widely regarded as one of the greatest and one of the most accomplished fast bowlers of the modern era in Test cricket.
 He is often acknowledged as the greatest West Indian fast bowler of all time, and certainly one of the most complete fast bowlers the cricketing world ever saw.
-His Test bowling average of 20.94 is the best of anyone who has taken 200 or more wickets.
-He achieved his bowling success despite being, by the standards of other fast bowlers of his time, a short man – he stood at 180 cm, while most of the great quicks have been well above 183 cm and many great West Indian fast bowlers, such as Joel Garner, Curtly Ambrose and Courtney Walsh, were 197 cm or above.
+His Test bowling average of 20.94 is the second best of anyone who has taken 200 or more wickets.
+He achieved his bowling success despite being, by the standards of other fast bowlers of his time, a short man – he stood at 180 cm, while most of the great quicks have been well above 183 cm and many great West Indian fast bowlers, such as Joel Garner, Curtly Ambrose, and Courtney Walsh, were 197 cm or above.
 He generated fearsome pace from his bowling action, with a dangerous bouncer.
-He also statistically went on to become the most successful test match bowler of the 1980s with 235 scalps with an average of 18.47 within a time period of just five years.
+He also statistically went on to become the most successful Test match bowler of the 1980s with 235 wickets with an average of 18.47 within a time period of just five years.
+Marshall was a part of the West Indies team that won the 1979 Cricket World Cup as well as the team which reached the 1983 Cricket World Cup Final, but lost to India by 43 runs.

 Marshall was also a very dangerous lower middle-order batsman with ten Test fifties and seven first-class centuries.
-He ended his career as the all-time highest wicket taker for West Indies in test cricket with 376 wickets, a record which he held up until November 1998 before Courtney Walsh surpassed his milestone.
+He ended his career as the all-time highest wicket taker for West Indies in Test cricket with 376 wickets, a record which he held up until November 1998 before Courtney Walsh surpassed his milestone.

 In 2009, Marshall was inducted into the ICC Cricket Hall of Fame.
 To mark 150 years of the Cricketers' Almanack, Wisden named him in an all-time Test World XI.